microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Microsoft.Graph.Beta.Users.Actions.md

 ### [Invoke-MgBetaLicenseUser](Invoke-MgBetaLicenseUser.md)
 Reprocess all group-based license assignments for the user.
-To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory.
+To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
-Also see Identify and resolve license assignment problems for a group in Azure Active Directory for more details.
+Also see Identify and resolve license assignment problems for a group in Microsoft Entra ID for more details.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaLogoutUserManagedDeviceSharedAppleDeviceActiveUser](Invoke-MgBetaLogoutUserManagedDeviceSharedAppleDeviceActiveUser.md)